Memorial Princess Sessions

 You know, sometimes it is hard to believe in Fairy Tales.
 There are times in life when we want nothing more than a magic wand and a little pixie dust to take us to a happy place!
 We know that there are some people that you would love to do that for too.
 Now, where do YOU come in?
 Let’s be honest; no one loves anything more than hearing the good, fabulous, things people have to say about them or their children.
 Whether it is that they have triumphed over troubled times, are fighting health issues or that they are just an amazing kid who deserves a little something special, people LOVE to know that other people feel that way about them.
 So, it is up to YOU to nominate a family that has a little girl(s) between the ages of 18months and 12 years old for fairy portraits, but for family sessions or boys they can be any age.

-The Fairyography Memorial Princess Sessions are a yearly event for the community to come together and make unique and special photos for a girl who needs it.
-These girls are all fighting big battles with a medical diagnosis, genetic condition, or life event.
+The Fairyography Memorial Princess Sessions are a yearly event for the community to come together and make unique and special photos for a girl, boy, or family who needs it.
+These kids are all fighting big battles with a medical diagnosis, genetic condition, or life event.
 The nominations come from the general community around Athens or Watkinsville, and each girl nominated is invited to participate.
 Each girl will receive a photo session with Fairyography with the wardrobe provided as well as other photo gifts.

 The Memorial Princess Sessions are named after two princesses with medical diagnosis they were fighting.
 Sabina Hartley-Burke had a brain stem tumor.
 Ava Jane Gibson had a heart defect.